Chuck Wepner: Later life

 After his retirement from boxing, Wepner began abusing drugs.
 In 1979, Sylvester Stallone wanted to cast Wepner as a sparring partner in Rocky II, but he failed the audition due to his drug problems.

 In November 1985, Wepner was arrested on drug charges when he was found with four ounces of cocaine in an undercover police investigation.
 Under a plea-bargain agreement, he was sentenced in 1988 to ten years in prison.
 He served 17 months in Northern State Prison, Newark, New Jersey, then spent another 20 months in New Jersey's intensive supervision program.

 In 2003, Wepner sued Sylvester Stallone, seeking payment for his use as the inspiration for Rocky and the film series.
 The lawsuit was settled with Stallone in 2006 for an undisclosed amount.

 As of 2010, Wepner had been working for 10 years with his third wife Linda in the liquor sales field for Majestic Wines and Spirits in Carlstadt, New Jersey, and was an expert in consumer liquors, wines and spirits.

-A film about Wepner's career was released in 2012, and ESPN aired a documentary titled The Real Rocky on October 25, 2011.
-The ESPN film features a clip of Wepner's ninth round knockdown of Muhammad Ali in their 1975 world heavyweight title bout.
+ESPN aired a documentary titled The Real Rocky on October 25, 2011, The ESPN film features a clip of Wepner's ninth round knockdown of Muhammad Ali in their 1975 world heavyweight title bout.
+Michael Tollin, who was a producer on the ESPN documentary, would also be a producer of the first of the two films about Wepner's career, which was released in 2016.